amreet99/AI-Powered-Travel-Planner/README.md

 # AI-TRAVEL_PLANNER

 ### A platform using AI to create personalized travel itineraries based on user preferences, budget, and time
-### Objective Matched: Personalized: Create customized travel plans.
-Budget Optimization: Allocate expenses efficiently.
-Time Management: Maximize trip productivity.
-AI Recommendations: Suggest Places to visit including everything.
-Real-Time: Adapt plans dynamically (Real-Time Suggestion and Results )
+### Objective Matched: Personalized: Created customized travel plans.
+Budget Optimization: Allocated expenses efficiently.
+Time Management: Maximized trip productivity.
+AI Recommendations: Suggested Places to visit including everything.
+Real-Time: Adaptaion of plans dynamically (Real-Time Suggestion and Results )

 #### Click on the `Start planning with AI` after installation to play with it.